 The merit of requests for joint appointment is determined by the department chair, vice chair, and executive committee.
 Mayo Clinic tradition is that faculty members typically may hold a single joint appointment outside of their home department.

 Requests for joint appointment are made according to guidelines set forth by the institution.
-After reviewing these guidelines and assembling the needed materials, the request is typically initiated by forwarding a cover letter and RE-AIMS CV as a digital attachment to the chair of the BMB APC.
+After reviewing these guidelines and assembling the needed materials, faculty typically initiate the request by forwarding a cover letter and RE-AIMS CV as email attachments to the chair of the BMB APC.
 The cover letter must state familiarity with departmental activities and explain the applicant's enthusiasm for ongoing participation in these activities.
-Support letters (as digital email attachments) from the department chair and the chair of the applicant's administrative home department also are required.
+Support letters (as email attachments) from the department chair and the chair of the applicant's administrative home department also are required.

 Faculty considering joint appointment in the Department of Biochemistry and Molecular Biology should study the next section, which introduces some facets of the academic, administrative and educational aspects of the department.